dymmond/esmerald/docs/application/settings.md

 * Using the **ESMERALD_SETTINGS_MODULE**
 * Using the **[settings_module](#the-settings_module)**

-Each one of them has particular use cases but they also work together is perfect harmony.
+Each one of them has particular use cases but they also work together in perfect harmony.

 ## EsmeraldAPISettings and the application

-When starting a Esmerald instance if no parameters are provided, it will automatically load the defaults from the system settings object, the `EsmeraldAPISettings`.
+When starting a Esmerald instance, if no parameters are provided, it will automatically load the defaults from the system settings object, the `EsmeraldAPISettings`.

 === "No parameters"